chooper/charleshooper.net/source/_posts/2019-10-04-what-the-hell-same-operand-comparisons-on-intel-architecture.markdown

 mv eax, number
 or eax, eax
 jge label
-// code for 'no' condition
+; code for 'no' condition
 label:
-//code for 'yes' condition'
+; code for 'yes' condition'
 ```

 And what I was _really_ stuck on were the two lines: